 BRING A CHEW AND/OR TREATS.

-My dogs love the beef knuckle bones sold for $1.00 at NEW PAWS.
-They are a bit smelly so for restaurant dates when I order off the specials menu I’ll bring smaller rawhides for Coconut and Mele because they don’t smell and they stay occupied.
-I bring small training treats to redirect their attention if he should become too interested in fellow diners, other doggie diners, or all that food the waitstaff keeps walking by with.
+I bring smaller long lasting chews for my dog because he will stay occupied and be less prone to begging.
+Also, I bring small training treats to redirect their attention if he should become too interested in fellow diners, other doggie diners, or all that food the waitstaff keeps walking by with.
 The smells must be so hard to deal with.

 DON’T TETHER YOUR DOG TO THE TABLE.